ketscool/polystrap/README.md

 =====================
 v3.0.1.1
 -----------
-Fresh copy pushed to repo
+Fresh copy(under development) pushed to git repo

 To Do List
 -------------
 Continuation of development will include priority level items such as:
 + Fixing horizontal scrollbar when drawer menu is pulled
-+ Upgrading to bootstrap 3.2.0
++ Upgrade to bootstrap 3.2.0
-+ Creating scaffolding
++ Create scaffolding
-+ Creating more animated effects
++ Create more animated effects
 + Optimizing and segregating common classes/functions for re-usability